thgigabit/thgigabit/README.md

 - 👋 Hi, I’m @thgigabit
 - 👀 I’m interested in ...
-Aprender a programar.
+Learn to program.
-- 🌱 I’m currently learning ...Ainda nada, iniciando na programação
+- 🌱 I’m currently learning ...Still nothing, starting with programming.
 - 💞️ I’m looking to collaborate on ...
-Tudo possivel
+All Possible
-- 📫 How to reach me ...Minhas  redes socias são todas com @thgigabit
+- 📫 How to reach me ...
+Follow me on social media through @thgigabit

-<--- Logo devo mudar  essa bio mesmo , mas obrigado --->
+<--- Soon I should change this bio, but thanks for your attention. --->